Autignem/aDF/README.md

 5. Launch WoW - fresh config will be created

 **⚠️ WARNING:** Never delete your entire WTF folder!
 This would lose ALL addon settings.

+**⚠️ CRITICAL CLEANUP STEP:
+Search for any other aDF.lua files in your SavedVariables folders.
+They can sometimes be orphaned in server-specific or even character-specific paths, like:
+World of Warcraft/Turtle WoW/WTF/Account/[YOUR_ACCOUNT]/[Server]/[YOUR_CHARACTER]/SavedVariables
+Delete all of them to ensure a clean reset.

 ** More info in Readme.txt **

 aDF is a **complete rewrite** of the classic armor/debuff tracking addon, specifically optimized on Turtle WoW.
 It displays critical defensive information about your target in a lightweight, efficient HUD.